asingizwe1/dev_fest_/README.md

  ♻️ CleanChainPenny — Decentralized Waste Management on Base

-A blockchain-powered platform to track and incentivize PLASTIC waste collection, bringing transparency and accountability to urban sanitation according to SUSTAINABLE DEVELOPMENT GOAL 12.5 which emphasizes prevention of dumping
+A blockchain-powered platform to track and incentivize PLASTIC waste collection, bringing transparency and accountability to urban sanitation according to UGANDA'S SUSTAINABLE DEVELOPMENT GOAL 12.5 which emphasizes prevention of dumping

  Table of Contents